avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/DEVELOPER_GUIDE.md

 #### IoTConnect Device Creation and Setup

 * Create a new device in the IoTConnect portal.
-(Follow the [Create a New Device](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/create_new_device.md) guide for a detailed walkthrough.)
+(Follow the [Create a New Device](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/create_new_device.md) guide for a detailed walkthrough).
-* Enter the **DUID** noted from earlier into the *Unique ID* field
+* Choose a name for your device and enter it into the *Unique ID* field (also called Device Unique ID - DUID in this guide).
-* Enter the same DUID or descriptive name of your choosing as *Display Name* to help identify your device
+* Enter the same DUID or descriptive name of your choosing as *Display Name* to help identify your device.
-* Select the template from the dropdown box that was just imported ("psoc6mtb")
+* Select the template from the dropdown box that was just imported.
-* Ensure "Auto-generated" is selected under *Device certificate*
+* Ensure "Auto-generated" is selected under *Device certificate*.
-* Click **Save & View**
+* Click **Save & View**.
-* In the info panel, click the Connection Infohyperink on top right and download the certificate by clicking the download icon on the top right
+* In the *Info* panel, click the *Connection Info* hyperink on top right and download the certificate by clicking the download icon on the top right
 ![download-cert.png](media/download-cert.png).
+* Provide values for DUID, CPID and ENV from the above steps into the **proj_cm33_ns/app_config.h** file.
-* You will need to open the device certificate and private key files and provide them in **.proj_cm33_ns/app_config.h** formatted specified as a C string #define like so:
+* You will need to open the device certificate and private key files and provide them in **proj_cm33_ns/app_config.h** in the format specified as a C string #define like so:
   ```
   #define IOTCONNECT_DEVICE_CERT \
   "-----BEGIN CERTIFICATE-----\n" \